Skip to content

 What’s the Verdict?
 Steel or Timber Frame Houses?

-As with most things, there are steel as well as timber framed house pros and cons.
+As with most things, there are steel as well as timber-framed house pros and cons.
 Both materials work well in particular environments, which means it’s important that you take all factors into consideration.

 Interested in learning more about timber frame houses?